aanciaes/YCSB/redis/README.md

 - `redis.cluster`
   * Set the cluster parameter to `true` if redis cluster mode is enabled.
   * Default is `false`.
+- `redis.tls`
+  * Set the tls parameter to `true` if redis tls mode is enabled.
+  * Default is `false`.
+  * If tls mode is enabled the following parameters need to be set.
+    - `redis.tls.keystore.path`
+    - `redis.tls.keystore.password`
+    - `redis.tls.truststore.path`
+    - `redis.tls.truststore.password`

 Or, you can set configs with the shell command, EG: